Schedule Consultation

 Electrical & Plumbing Upgrades

-Older NYC apartments, especially pre-war co-ops, have outdated systems not equipped to handle modern needs.
-Buyers expecting to add central air, upgrade to smart appliances, or relocate bathrooms may find existing electrical service or plumbing stacks can’t support the changes.
-Bringing systems up to code can mean rewiring entire lines, upgrading electrical service with ConEd, or replacing corroded pipes—all of which add time, cost, and coordination with building management.
+Older NYC apartments, pre-war co-ops in particular, often run on systems built for lighter demand.
+A plan to add central air, upgrade to smart appliances, or relocate a bathroom can run past what the existing electrical service or plumbing stacks support.
+Bringing systems up to code may involve rewiring lines, a ConEd service upgrade, or replacing corroded pipe, each of which adds time and calls for coordination with building management.

 Permit Complications